Screenshot from the webinar. The panel included experts from international organisations in both the public and private sector.

-These were the main questions at a webinar on Monday (29 March) organised by The Brussels Times with the participation of experts from international organisations in both the public and private sector.
+These were the main questions at a webinar on Monday (29 March) organised by The Brussels Times with the support of Huawei, and with participation of experts from international organisations in both the public and private sector.

 The fifth generation of mobile and wireless telecommunication systems (‘5G’) offers ultra-highspeed connection supporting not only individual users but also a high number of connected devices and marks a revolutionary advance on the former standards of previous systems.

 The importance of the cybersecurity in connection with 5G has prompted the European Court of Auditors (ECA) to launch an audit to assess whether the EU and its member states are implementing secure 5G networks in a timely and concerted manner.
 ECA will examine the European Commission’s support for the member states and their consideration of security concerns.

 Despite the existence of a so-called Commission toolbox on 5G cybersecurity, member states appear to be going in different directions.
 At the webinar, this was illustrated by the current situation in Sweden and Germany.

 In Sweden, the government regulator, the Post and Telecom Authority, excluded last year Chinese telecommunication companies ZTE and Huawei – the latter one of the main vendors holding patents in the 5G industry – from participating in an auction to rollout 5G in the country.